kevinoc554/above-board/README.md

 1. As a new user, I want to be able to register an account, so I can fully utilize the site.
 2. As a returning user, I want to be able to log in easily, so I can access the site’s features.
 3. As a boardgame fan, I want to be able to view, search and filter a database of games, so I can find one to play.
-4. As a boardgame fan, I want to “favourite” games to the database, so I can add them to my collection.
-5. As a boardgame fan, I want to add my games to the database, so I can curate my collection.
+4. As a boardgame fan, I want to add my games to the database, so I can curate my collection.
-6. As a boardgame fan, I want to view my collection of games to the database, so I can see all the games I have added and favourited.
+5. As a boardgame fan, I want to view my collection of games to the database, so I can see all the games I have added.
-7. As a boardgame fan, I want rate and review games in the database, so I can provide guidance to other users.
+6. As a boardgame fan, I want rate games in the database, so I can provide guidance to other users.
-8. As a site user, I want to be able to delete my posts, so I can remove any reviews or games I have posted.
+7. As a site user, I want to be able to delete my posts, so I can remove any games I have posted.
-9. As a site administrator, I want to be able to delete any user’s posts, so I can remove any potentially inappropriate content.
+8. As a site administrator, I want to be able to delete any user’s games, so I can remove any potentially inappropriate content.
-10. As a site administrator, I want to be able to add new genres and mechanics, so I can expand the database content in line with user demands.
+9. As a site administrator, I want to be able to add new genres and mechanics, so I can expand the database content in line with user demands.

 ## **Design**